rnomadic/MLOPS-Vs-DevOps/README.md

 # This Repo Is all about MLOPS Engineering

-<span style="color: red"> ## 1.
+#f03c15 ## 1.
 What are the differences between CI/CD for traditional software versus CI/CD for an ML model? </span>
 ### The MLOps CI/CD is multi-trigger
 ### Code change: CI -> CT ->CD:
 ### Data Change: CT -> CD: New data arrives (e.g., a nightly job aggregates new customer data).